 Life in the tower

 Visitors to Knole can also explore the Gatehouse Tower, the former home of author and music critic Eddy Sackville-West.
-His bohemian rooms house a fascinating collection of his books, photographs and music.
+His bohemian rooms house a fascinating collection of his books, photographs and music, including an impressive gramophone.

 Eddy was closely connected with the literati of the day and part of the Bloomsbury Group who he often entertained in his apartments.
 The proof lies in the visitor’s book on display in the tower - homage to the literary and artistic establishment of the 1920s and 1930s with entries by LP Hartley, Aldous Huxley, EM Forster and Duncan Grant (who painted a fire screen for the tower’s Music Room).among others.

-This summer Knole will introduce new displays in the Gatehouse Tower, which will focus on Eddy’s experiences as a gay man in the early 20th century.
+From Monday 31 July there will be new permenant displays in the Gatehouse Tower, which will focus on Eddy’s experiences as a gay man in the early 20th century.
 They will shine a light on Eddy’s time in Germany during the inter-war and World War II period and his friendships, relationships and experiences during this time.

 “Today we are comfortable having conversations about sexuality, but Eddy was a gay man at a time when it was illegal,” says Emma.
 “That is why he spent time in Berlin.
 He could go there and sleep with whom he liked without judgement.
 It was a progressive place to be.”

 Although fond of parties and socialising, Eddy also inherited the seam of melancholia that runs through the Sackville family and afflicted Vita and her father.
 “There is a side of him that liked to go to parties with Nancy Mitford and say waspish things about who is sleeping with whom, but he could also be quiet and introverted.
 He was a prolific writer and you can’t do that constantly surrounded by people.”